arizvisa/ida-minsc/_sources/index.rst.txt

 should enable a user to write quick, hacky, throwaway code that can be used to augment their reversing endeavors.

-At the present time, only IDA 6.9 up to IDA 7.1.180227 is supported.
+This plugin supports all the different platforms that IDA supports which includes Windows, Linux, and MacOS.
+At the present time, only IDA 6.9 up till IDA 7.1.180227 are supported.

 Table of Contents
 =================